Our Little Astrophysics Professor

 Earlier, my husband told the boys that the moon had already rising.

 "Try to shoot the moon, please," I asked him.
-But all he shot were blur.
+But all he shots were blur.
 LOL.

 Our little professor was anxious.
 He couldn't go to sleep.